ntillier/Spotify-API-template/README.md

 ## Next steps
 From this template, you can do many things!
 You can extand its features by using [Deezer's API](https://developers.deezer.com/), or by looking for [all the endpoints of Spotify's API](https://developer.spotify.com/documentation/web-api/reference/#/)

-There are so many possibilities!
-Ready to go?
-1, 2, 3...code

-_If you notice any error in this template, please report it in a comment._